Algerian League 2: History

 In the 2020-21 season, the level returned to its amateur format and were played between 36 teams in three groups of 12 teams, with play-offs between the champions of each group.
 The winners and the runners-up of the play-offs were promoted to the Ligue Professionnelle 1 and the bottom four teams of each group relegated to the Interregional League.

 In the 2021-22 season, the format changed again, with 32 teams divided into two groups of 16.
 The champions of each group promote to the Ligue Professionnelle 1 and the bottom four teams of each group relegate to the Interregional League.

-In 18 August 2025, the National Amateur Football League changed the name to League 2.
+On 18 August 2025, the National Amateur Football League changed the name to League 2.